Everything You Should Know About Sole’s SB900 Indoor Cycle [A Review]

 And Schwinn’s similarly priced IC4, which is a great bike in its own right, only weighs in at around 106 lb – and we could come up with a ton of similar examples.

-My point is, the SB900 is as heavy a bike as you’re gonna find regardless of price range.
+My point is, the SB900 is about as heavy a bike as you’re gonna find in this price range.

 I like to look at the assembled weight spec because it can give us a good idea as to how stable a bike will feel during use – with heavier always being a good thing.